blurryllama/pihole-v6-api-bookmarklet/README.md

    - Build the extension
    - Create a zip file
    - Create a new GitHub Release with the zip file attached

-For users, to install the extension:
-1. Go to the "Releases" section of the GitHub repository
-2. Download the `pihole-v6-controller.zip` file from the latest release
-3. Follow the installation instructions in the "Installation from Zip" section below

-## Installation from Zip

-### Chrome

-1. Download the `pihole-v6-controller.zip` file from the releases section
-2. Extract the zip file to a folder (optional)
-3. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extracted folder or the `dist` folder from the repository

-### Firefox

-1. Download the `pihole-v6-controller.zip` file from the releases section
-2. Open Firefox and navigate to `about:addons`
-3. Click the gear icon and select "Install Add-on From File..."
-4. Select the downloaded zip file